Lead-Based Paint

 A list of individuals and firms that are certified to conduct lead-based paint activities in the State of Mississippi is available HERE.

 Once the individual completes the required training, an application for certification must be completed and submitted to MDEQ for certification.
 An application for certification must also be completed and submitted for the firm (company) that employs the individual.
-A list of fees associated with the certifications is available here.

 The MDEQ Certification is valid for one (1) year and must be re-applied for each year.